 - Contact submits a form: If you’d like to include all contacts who fill out a specific form, regardless of the specific form fields and information provided, you’ll use this.

 - A field is updated: Similar to the tag-related triggers, you would use this if a you want to include contacts who have a certain field value, such as if their location is New York or their purchase date field is filled in.

-- Contact is paused on campaign
+- Contact is paused on automation

-- Contact is unpaused on campaign
+- Contact is unpaused on automation

-- Contact is added/removed from campaign
+- Contact is added/removed from automation